 All regions globally are expected to contribute to growth in offshore wind, which can help curb climate change (Exhibit 1).
 Europe is starting from the largest base (25 GW in 2020) and is expected to increase capacity by 7 percent annually to 190 GW in 2050 in the base case.

-Meanwhile, many other countries are exploring offshore wind, including Azerbaijan, Brazil, Canada, Colombia, India, Oman, the Philippines, Sri Lanka, and Trinidad and Tobago.
+Meanwhile, many other countries are exploring offshore wind, including Azerbaijan, Brazil, Canada, Colombia, India, Oman, the Philippines, Sri Lanka, and Trinidad and Tobago.4

 Technological progress is also boosting the outlook for offshore wind.
 Until recently, turbines have been installed onto bottom-fixed foundations that are grounded in waters with typical depths of up to 50 meters, requiring a relatively shallow continental shelf.
-Newer, floating foundations, however, can be installed irrespective of the terrain that lies below and may become viable for water depths of 1,000 meters and beyond
+Newer, floating foundations, however, can be installed irrespective of the terrain that lies below and may become viable for water depths of 1,000 meters and beyond5—an advancement that increases the viable sea area for offshore wind by a factor of five.6 France has already completed a tender for its first commercial floating project.
+Italy has identified more than 17 GW of offshore wind potential, 70 percent of which lies in deep waters requiring floating foundations.7

 Companies pursuing offshore wind can expect challenges